10XGenomics/enclone/README.md

 as an exploratory tool.
 You can dynamically change your command line to select specific clonotypes and fields you wish to see.
 You can run enclone on a laptop or a desktop or a server.

-enclone, in addition to [Cell Ranger and Loupe](https://support.10xgenomics.com/single-cell-vdj) (and in which the core algorithm of enclone will be integrated at a later point in time), supports the analysis of VDJ and other data from the [Chromium Single Cell Immune Profiling solution](https://www.10xgenomics.com/solutions/vdj/).
+enclone, in addition to [Cell Ranger and Loupe](https://support.10xgenomics.com/single-cell-vdj), supports the analysis of VDJ and other data from the [Chromium Single Cell Immune Profiling solution](https://www.10xgenomics.com/solutions/vdj/).
 ___________________________________________________________________________________________________